Industrial And Logistics

 Owners usually get the best value from design-build outdoor storage construction when the process is explicit instead of implied.
 These phases keep scope, field work, and turnover logic moving in the right order.

-2. Civil, Paving, And Utility Release Coordination
+2. Civil, Paving, Drainage, And Utility Release Coordination With Edwards Aquifer Compliance

-3. Support-building And Access-control Execution
+3. Support-building Construction And Access-control Installation

-Support-building And Access-control Execution is treated as a decision gate, not a box-checking exercise.
+Support-building Construction And Access-control Installation is treated as a decision gate, not a box-checking exercise.
 We use that phase to confirm what the field needs next, what ownership still has to decide, and which procurement or permit items could alter the critical path if they drift.
 That keeps the job grounded in practical site needs rather than forcing recovery work into the back half of the schedule.

-4. Final Yard Turnover And Startup Support
+4. Georgetown Yard Turnover, Final Paving, And Operator Startup Support

 This sequence also makes closeout cleaner because turnover planning starts while active work is still progressing.
 By the time the site reaches punch and startup, the team already knows which readiness items must be complete for a usable handoff.